ff137/ff137/README.md

 ## 🌱 What I'm Working On

-Currently, I'm exploring the world of Self-Sovereign Identity (SSI) and DIDComm protocols.
-In my spare time, I'm working on hobby projects like forecasting cryptocurrency prices.
+Exploring the world of Self-Sovereign Identity (SSI) and DIDComm protocols.
+Hobby projects involve deep learning applied to cryptocurrency forecasting, with the long goal to do any, abstract supply/demand forecasting.

 ## 🎨 My Interests